robin-mu/EDGE/Wiki/Speed-and-Acceleration.md

 - Although movement always starts with a speed of 4505, the lowest possible speed that still results in any movement is 2458 since for all lower values `angle_speed` would become negative after `GRAVITY` is subtracted.
 - Without any acceleration, movement with the starting speed of 4505 leads to an `angle_speed` of 2048, which could be a reason why the respective values for the starting speed and `GRAVITY` have been chosen.
 - Since the first step of any movement starts with an `angle_speed` of 0, but every other step starts with a higher value (1/10 of the value before the previous step was finished), the first step can take significantly longer than all other steps for small speeds.
-E.g. with a speed of 2458, the first step takes 330 ticks, the second step 28, the third 27, and all other steps 26 ticks.
+E.g., with a speed of 2458, the first step takes 330 ticks, the second step 28, the third 27, and all other steps take 26 ticks.
 These higher values are excluded when calculating the average ticks per step, but are mentioned in the "First ticks per step" column in the full table.
 - Sometimes, the ticks per step cycles periodically through two or more values.
 - For some speeds between 2510 and 2580, a higher speed leads to a higher ticks per step, even though it should be lower: